 Last but not least, give careful thought not only to the type of laundry products you’re using, but also how often you’re doing said laundry.
 Are you ensuring you have a full load each time, or switching the machine on just for the odd towel here and there?
 Long story short – the fewer washes the better, so consider stockpiling dirties and washing only when necessary.

 The Eco-Friendly Family: Green living for the modern family.

 Green Child Magazine: Raising you child the way nature intended.

 Kanga Care Cloth Diapers: Home of rumparooz, li’l joey and eco posh diapers.

 Eco Incognito: Blogging to motivate readers to make manageable, positive changes in consumption.

-By Alice Freeman
+Guest Post by Alice Freeman